 Due to its computational intensity, BayesPeak can be slow.
 However, the jobs can be run in parallel.
 This allows us to take advantage of multiple processors and dramatically reduce the time the algorithm takes.

-BayesPeak optionally supports two packages for parallelization: multicore and snow.
-Note that if both options are enabled, then the snow cluster will take precedence.
+BayesPeak optionally supports two parallelization schemas provided in the parallel package: multicore (forking) and snow.
+The snow method will take precedence if both options are enabled.

 4.1.1 multicore